Derbi: History

 limited liability company named Bicycletas Rabasa with the aim of moving into manufacturing bicycles.
 The venture proved very successful and in 1946, supported by its profits, work began on a motorised version.
 More moped than motorcycle, this first model, the 48cc SRS included plunger rear suspension, and a motorcycle type gas tank and exhaust system.
 The SRS proved so successful it prompted a change in the company's direction, and on November 7, 1950, the company changed its name to the Nacional Motor SA.
 Just prior to this, at that summer's Barcelona Trade Fair, the company unveiled its first real motorcycle, the Derbi 250.

 First win in 1968 with Barry Smith at TT race, Derbi successfully competed in Grand Prix motorcycle racing, winning 50cc world championships in 1969, 1970 and 1972.
 When the 50cc class was increased to an 80cc displacement in 1984, Derbi would claim four consecutive world championships between 1986 and 1989, before the class was discontinued in Grand Prix competition.
 The firm also experienced racing success in 125cc Grand Prix competitions, winning world championships in 1971, 1972, 1988, 2008 and 2010.
-The Derbi RSA 125 earned 405 points in the constructor's championship in the 125cc class.
-The 405 points in 2010 are second only to Aprilia which earned 410 points in 2007.